What is EV Charging Load Management?

 Why should EV charging providers care about EV charging load balancing?

 EV charging load balancing maximizes charging site efficiency and customer satisfaction by ensuring that every individual charge point has the right amount of energy to supply each vehicle.
 EV charging load management is critical to meeting customers’ basic expectations for EV charging and to reducing energy costs.
 EV charging load balancing ensures that every vehicle can be charged on time, considering the actual power demands across the entire site.
-Therefore, it ensures charge point availability 24/7, delivering the most basic of service.
+Therefore, it helps ensure power availability to charges, delivering the most basic of service.
 At the most basic level, smart load management ensures that the vehicle will leave on time with enough energy and alert the driver if this cannot be achieved.